 Can I freeze biscuits and gravy casserole?

-Can I make biscuits and gravy casserole for a crowd?
+Can I make a healthier biscuits and gravy casserole?

 Final Thoughts